reinhart1010/nix/docs/en/common/docker-login.md

 ---
 # docker login

-Log into a docker registry.
+Log into a Docker registry.
 More information: <https://docs.docker.com/engine/reference/commandline/login/>.

 - Interactively log into a registry: